Cray-HPE/docs-csm/operations/network/management_network/aruba/canu_verify_generate_compare_switch_configuration.md

 canu --shasta 1.5 network cabling --ips 192.168.1.1,192.168.1.2 --username USERNAME --password PASSWORD
 ```

-There are two different `--view` options, **switch** and **equipment**.
+There are two different `--view` options, **switch** and **equipment**:

-1. The `--view switch` option displays a table for every switch IP address passed in showing connections.
+* `--view switch` option: Displays a table for every switch IP address passed in showing connections.
 This is the same view as shown in the above example of checking single switch cabling.

-2. The `--view equipment` option displays a table for each mac address connection.
+* `--view equipment` option: Displays a table for each mac address connection.
 This means that servers and switches will both display incoming and outgoing connections.

 An example of checking the cabling of multiple switches and displaying with the equipment view: